Contents Page Next -->

 You can use the keys to authenticate yourself - verify your identity.
 It goes something like this: We meet up and you give me a copy of your public key file.
 We agree a piece of text, say "Abracadabra".
 This text is called the challenge.
 Later, you want to send me an email which is guaranteed to come from you and not some imposter.
 You encrypt the agreed challenge with your private key and put the result in the email.
 The encrypted version is a pile of unreadable junk.
 If I can decrypt this junk with your public key and the result is "Abracadabra", then I know that it was you that sent the email, because only your private key can produce the unreadable junk that, when decrypted, produces the challenge.

-Strictly, I know that the email was sent by somebody who has the private key that matches the public key that you gave me, which is why you need to keep the contents of your private key to yourself.
-Also, the scheme only works if we meet up so that I know that it was really you that gave me the public key.
-That's called "the key distribution problem."
+(To be pedantic, I know that the email was sent by somebody who has the private key that matches the public key that you gave me, which is why you need to keep the contents of your private key to yourself.
+Also, the scheme only works if we meet up, so that I know that it was really you that gave me the public key.
+That's called "the key distribution problem.")

 The same principle can be used to authenticate yourself and log in from the computer on your desk (the local machine) across the Internet to the computer you are renting from the hosting company (the remote machine).
 As we will see later, when you set up your remote machine, you supply your public key.
 Under the covers, the authentication procedure goes something like this: when you try to log into the remote machine from your local machine, behind the scenes the two machines agree a challenge.
 Your local computer encrypts the challenge using your private key and sends the result across the Internet to the remote machine.
 The remote machine decrypts what it receives using your public key and checks that the decrypted version matches the agreed challenge.
 If so, it lets you log in.
 You still have to supply a password to open your key, but it's not sent across the network.
 The Internet is a public medium and various people could be monitoring the traffic between the two computers, but they can only see the encrypted challenge and they can't use what they can see to masquerade as you and log in to your server.

-(The scheme is a bit more complicated than that, to prevent an eavesdropper simply copying the encrypted challenge and reusing it, but that's the general idea.)
+Actually, the scheme is a bit more complicated than that, to prevent an eavesdropper simply copying the encrypted challenge and reusing it, but that's the general idea.

 You can use an SSH key pair to authenticate yourself on all sort of systems.
 For example github.com .